 Scholars around the world have started open access publishing initiatives that provide free access to their content.
 Open access journals are usually peer-reviewed.
 The Directory of Open Access Journals lists scholarly journals in which you might want to publish.

-- Discipline-specific repositories: Many disciplines now have respositories in which scholars can deposit their materials, including preprints, datasets, and previously published journal articles.
+- Discipline-specific repositories: Many disciplines now have repositories in which scholars can deposit their materials, including preprints, datasets, and previously published journal articles.
 OpenDOAR is a directory of repositories around the world.

 - NIH-funded research: If your research is funded by NIH, you are required to deposit your publications in PubMed Central.